EnterpriseDB/tpa/README.md

 Clusters can be put together in complex ways, so to understand exactly what you'll get, lets look at the structure of a PostgreSQL cluster and introduce some new terms for the various parts.

-Custom Cloud creates a new “cluster” as a ClusterGroup.
+CustomCloud creates a new “cluster” as a ClusterGroup.
 A ClusterGroup contains at least one Cluster; a basic Cluster consists of a Cluster with 1 Master and 1 or more replica nodes.
 Actions at ClusterGroup level are therefore
 * Create ClusterGroup